MatrixManAtYrService/htty/README.md

 ### Example

-The [sl](https://linuxcommandlibrary.com/man/sl) command provides an ascii animated train for your terminal. we can use `htty` to set the headless terminal size and capture snapshots of it.
+The [sl](https://linuxcommandlibrary.com/man/sl) command provides an ascii animated train for your terminal.
+We can use `htty` to set the headless terminal size and capture snapshots of it.

 ![animated ascii-art train](example.svg)